-This lesson is following on from what your child learned yesterday about arrays.
-The purpose of the lesson is to connect what they have learned about the arrays for single digit numbers and for multiplying by ten, with a number that has both tens and ones.
-This requires the Distributive Property.
+This lesson is following on from what your child learned yesterday about multiplying by tens and ones.
+The purpose of the lesson is to connect what they have learned about patterns in multiplication with patterns for multiplying by decimal numbers.